yugr/libdebugme/README.md

 # Usage

-Disclaimer: I have _not_ yet seriously tested this.
+Disclaimer: I have _not_ yet seriously tested this although it seems to work robustly on Ubuntu 14.04 and Fedora 22.

 Simply preload libdebugme.so to process and ask it to intercept "bad" events: